xonixx/xonixx.github.io/self-update.md

 1. Aggressive caching of raw links (`raw.githubusercontent.com`) (but no rate limiting!)
 2. Aggressive rate limiting of the GitHub API (`api.github.com`) and GitHub UI (`github.com`) (but no caching!)

+And if you think about it, these constraints make a lot of sense for the resilience of such a big service as GitHub.

 ---

 Is there a way out?
 I found one, I called it "incremental strategy".